-Drop and rebuild an index in Azure Cognitive Search
+Drop and rebuild an index in Azure AI Search

 During active development, it's common to drop and rebuild indexes when you're iterating over index design.
 Most developers work with a small representative sample of their data to facilitate this process.

 The following table lists the modifications that require an index rebuild.

 |Delete a field||To physically remove all traces of a field, you have to rebuild the index.
 When an immediate rebuild isn't practical, you can modify application code to disable access to the "deleted" field or use the $select query parameter to choose which fields are represented in the result set.
 Physically, the field definition and contents remain in the index until the next rebuild, when you apply a schema that omits the field in question.|

 |Change a field definition||Revising a field name, data type, or specific index attributes (searchable, filterable, sortable, facetable) requires a full rebuild.|

 |Assign an analyzer to a field||Analyzers are defined in an index and then assigned to fields.
 You can add a new analyzer definition to an index at any time, but you can only assign an analyzer when the field is created.
 This is true for both the analyzer and indexAnalyzer properties.
 The searchAnalyzer property is an exception (you can assign this property to an existing field).|

 |Update or delete an analyzer definition in an index||You can't delete or change an existing analyzer configuration (analyzer, tokenizer, token filter, or char filter) in the index unless you rebuild the entire index.|

 |Add a field to a suggester||If a field already exists and you want to add it to a Suggesters construct, you must rebuild the index.|